dcotelessa/pike13sync/README.md

    - Verify the service account has write permissions
    - Check for error messages in the logs

-4. **"Application Client ID is required" Error**:
-   - Ensure your Pike13 client ID is correctly set in `.env` or credentials file

-5. **"Error accessing specified calendar" Error**:
-   - Verify your calendar ID is correct
-   - Ensure the service account has been granted access to your calendar
+4. **GitHub Actions Issues**:
+   - Verify secrets are correctly set up
+   - Check workflow logs for errors
+   - Make sure Go version is compatible (1.20 or newer)

 ### Logging

-Pike13Sync creates logs in the `./logs` directory:

-- `pike13sync.log`: Main application log
-- `pike13_response.json`: Raw response from Pike13 API (for debugging)

 To increase logging verbosity, use the `--debug` flag:

 ```bash
 ./run.sh --debug
 ```

+In GitHub Actions, check the detailed logs in the workflow run view.

 ### Testing Connectivity